sholmes8/ehr-data-migration-project/README.md

 # EHR Data Migration & Workflow Optimization (NextGen)
 *(Healthcare Systems & Data Analysis Project)*

-> Simulation of a healthcare practice transitioning from paper-based records to a structured NextGen Electronic Health Record (EHR) system using SQL and data modeling
+> Simulation of a healthcare practice transitioning from paper-based records to a structured Electronic Health Record (EHR) system

 ---

 ## 📌 Project Overview

-This project simulates a real-world healthcare data migration process where a practice transitions from paper-based patient records and appointment tracking to a digital EHR system (NextGen).
+This project simulates a real-world healthcare data migration process where a practice transitions from paper-based patient records and appointment tracking to a digital EHR system.

-The goal is to design a structured data system, analyze operational workflows, and demonstrate how digital transformation improves efficiency, accuracy, and reporting capabilities.
+The goal is to design a structured data system, analyze workflows, and demonstrate how digital transformation improves efficiency, accuracy, and reporting capabilities.

 The project demonstrates core **Data Analyst and Systems skills**, including:
 - Data modeling